justprosound/zabbix-proxy-sqlite3-av-edition/.github/HISTORICAL_VERSIONS.md

 3. Click "Run workflow"
 4. Enter the minimum version to start building from (defaults to 7.0.0)
 5. Optionally check "Force rebuild" to rebuild even if images already exist
+6. Optionally provide a custom image name (e.g., "my-registry.com/user/repo")
-6. Click "Run workflow" to start the process
+7. Click "Run workflow" to start the process

 The workflow will:
 1. Fetch all available Zabbix versions from the Zabbix API